Continuing Education

 Analyze various contracts, addendums, and agreements while identifying common form-related issues in transactions.
 You will be able to develop strategies to prevent contractual risks and mistakes and enhance their ability to guide buyers and sellers through complex real estate transactions with confidence.

-Addenda and Fair Housing (2.5 hours) (New for 2025)
+Addenda & Fair Housing (2.5 hours)

 By attending this 2.5-hour course, learners will learn about the correct ways in which to execute addenda to the Purchase Contract and learn about treating all parties fairly.
 Certain addenda to a contract are simple and some are difficult.
 By sharing the obligations of the addenda for “Home sale”, “Personal Property” and “Common Interest Communities”, licensees will be better equipped to explain to their consumers.
 Fair housing is an important topic in understanding how to create fair opportunities for property ownership.
 We examine the identified protected classes and the prohibited actions under the Fair Housing Act and MN Human Rights Act.

-Agency Hour (1 hour) (New for 2026)
+Agency (1 hour)

 By attending this 1-hour course, agents will gain an understanding of providing Agency Disclosures to consumers, the appropriate time to discuss agency choices and what the responsibilities of the different representation/facilitator riles are.

-Buyers Post Settlement (3.75 hours) (New for 2026) (pending approval)
+Buyers Post Settlement (3.75 hours)

 By attending this 3.75-hour class, participants will be exposed to the complexities of being a home buyer and how to navigate through a legal maze.
 Buying a house is usually the biggest financial expense in a person’s life.
 Going out for the first time may leave the buyer wondering how showings work, what is representation and concerns about the legalese on contracts.
 Licensees who attend this class will be shown skill sets that will aid the first-time home buyer to be informed, comfortable and competent to buy their first dwelling!

-Code of Ethics 8th Cycle (3.75 hours) (New for 2026) pending approval
+Code of Ethics, 8th Cycle (3.75 hours)

 This 3.75-hour class will expose the attendees to the REALTOR® Code of Ethics.
 The Code of Ethics establishes the foundation on how REALTORS® are to operate as professionals in the Real Estate Industry.
 The 17 Articles of the Code of Ethics defines a higher standard of professionalism and behavior in three categories: Duties to Customers and Clients, Duties to the Public, and Duties to other REALTORS®.
 Members agree to the duties and responsibilities outlined in the Standards of Practice for each of the 17 Articles and are subject to be sanctioned if found to be in violation of any article.